aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/cells-formatting/excel-themes-and-colors/_index.md

 ![todo:image_alt_text](excel-2007-themes-and-colors_2.png)

-The following example loads a template XLSX file, defines colors for different theme color types, applies the custom colors and saves the excel file.
+The following example loads a template XLSX file, defines colors for different theme color types, applies the custom colors and saves the Excel file.

 **The generated file with customized theme colors**